 - 1. Participants should clearly label their water bottles with their own name. - 2.
 Participants should not touch anyone else's bottle. - 3.
-It is recommended that each participant brings at least two drinks bottle to training (e.g. 2 x 32oz bottles).
-This will limit the need to refill bottles onsite.

-- 4. Single-use bottles should be discarded of immediately on site. - 5.
+It is recommended that each participant brings at least two drinks bottle to training (e.g. $2 \times 320z$ bottles).
+This will limit the need to refill bottles onsite. - a.
+If a refill station is necessary, ensure there is a handwashing station nearby or provide hand sanitizer to use before refilling. - 4.
+Single-use bottles should be discarded of immediately on site. - 5.
 Water breaks should adhere to social distancing guidelines.
 When there is a water break during training, participants should make their way to their personal station, and drink only from their own bottle. - 6.
 Fluid breaks are recommended at least once every 15 minutes but will largely be dictated by the duration/intensity of the session. - 7.
 As we head into summer, all organizations, clubs, teams, coaches and players should follow the heat policy outlined by Recognize to Recover here. - a.
 Heat-related illnesses, such as heat exhaustion and exertional heat stroke (EHS), can be serious and potentially life-threatening conditions which can be brought on or intensified by physical activity.
 Recognizing the signs and symptoms as early as possible allows for treatment and rapid recovery with hydration and cooling down the individual. - b.
 Follow heat acclimatization guidelines during preseason practices and conditioning. - c.
 Ensure appropriate hydration policies are in place with athletes having unlimited access to water, especially in warm climates. - d.
 Educate staff on the signs and symptoms of heat related illness and early management.